streetbyters/agente/README.md

-# Release Agent
+# Agente

 ** This project on going work.

 ## LICENSE

-Copyright 2019 Abdulkadir DILSIZ
+Copyright 2019 Abdulkadir DILSIZ <TransferChain>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.